WELCOME TO ST. THOMAS

 * Children (PreK – 6) in PCA classrooms

-* Middle School (7 – 8) in Fireside room
+* Middle School (7 – 8) in the Fireside Room

-- High School Youth Faith Formation: 12:15pm, Fireside Room
+High School Youth Faith Formation: YDisciple Study The Church, session 3, 12:15pm, Fireside Room

-Visit the Faith Formation page on this website for more information about these classes, sacramental preparation, and for information on registration.
+Visit the Faith Formation page and the Adult Faith Formation page on this website for more information about these classes, sacramental preparation, and for information on registration.

 New City Initative wants to partner with St. Thomas to journey with families who recently transitioned out of homelessness.
 We would like to form a team that can help a family for the first 6 months of this important transition.
 Please contact David Lester to get involved.